decentdao/fractal-docs/user-guides/user-guides/interacting-with-a-dao/create-a-proposal.md

 If the proposal involves more than one transaction, click **Add Another Transaction** and enter the information defined in the list above.

 Once you have entered all of the transaction information, click **Create Proposal**.
-Metamask opens and prompts you to confirm the transaction.
+MetaMask opens and prompts you to confirm the transaction.
 The transaction covers the gas fees for creating the proposal:

 ![](../../../.gitbook/assets/metamask-confirm-trans.jpg)

 Review the transaction and click **Confirm**.
-MetaMask closes and the Fractal app creates the Proposal.
+MetaMask closes and the Fractal contracts create the Proposal.
 MetaMask pops up a Confirmed Transaction notification when the transaction is complete.
 Your proposal displays at the top of the Proposals list.

 ![](../../../.gitbook/assets/proposal-complete.jpg)